togajs/toga/README.md

-**NOTE: This project is in a pre-alpha state and currently under active development.**
+**NOTE: This project is under active development.
+Code is in a pre-alpha state and APIs may change.**

 # `toga`